- Our Story|

 - Public Relations|

-The School of Mass Communications, founded in 1978, is one of the largest units of the VCU College of Humanities and Sciences.
+The Richard T. Robertson School of Media and Culture (formerly the School of Mass Communications), founded in 1978, is one of the largest units of the VCU College of Humanities and Sciences.
 We offer a professional undergraduate and graduate education — not just training — in an environment that values the strong foundation of liberal arts and sciences so necessary for professional communicators.

 We are one of only about 100 select journalism and mass communication programs accredited by the Accrediting Council on Education in Journalism and Mass Communications.
 The School was re-accredited in 2012 for a six-year term.